-Penang is our favorite city in Asia (if you count Luang Prabang only as a "town."
+Penang is one of our favorite cities in Asia.
 The sizzle of food in woks, the beat of Bollywood soundtracks and the call to prayer mingle with the scent of spices and a rainbow of colors in the World Heritage-listed historical core of Penang’s capital, glorious Georgetown.
 And the city is on a roll thanks to an influx of private and public investment and creative energy — precipitated in part by Unesco’s 2008 listing of Penang’s capital city, George Town, as a World Heritage site — the Malaysian island is padding out its list of attractions to the region’s best street food and smart restaurants and bars.

 An Economist article titled “Getting back its mojo: After a slump, an early engine of globalisation is thriving again," reported that Penang had emerged as the top choice for investors out of Malaysia’s 13 other states — including Selangor, the most developed — due to its strategic geographic location between Asia’s two rising economic giants with its stickiness for the rule of law as its trump card.
 A lively street culture anchored in religious festivals has now been joined by shows at the recently opened Performing Arts Center, and events like the Penang World Music Festival, as well as the annual George Town Festival, a month of exhibitions, performances and readings by local and international artists and writers.